-A German Account of the Siege of Breslau in 1945
+A German Account of the Siege of Breslau

 On January 27th of 1945, after battle for Olesnica units of 73rd Infantry Corps began their advance towards Festung (Fortress) Breslau (Wroclaw).
 Units of the Gluzdovsky's 6th Army and 5th Guards Army supported by 7th Guards Motorized Corps and 4th Guards Tank Corps were to encircle the city attacking from bridgeheads on the river Oder towards the town of Katy Wroclawskie.